 This is a navigational event and all competitors must be experienced at navigating in the mountains using a map and compass, in darkness and bad weather.
 Competitors may use GPS devices for navigation but must still carry a map and compass (and know how to use them!).

 Waterproof Harvey maps will be provided and will have the full route marked on them, showing the peaks, mandatory checkpoints and feed stations.
 The suggested route will have already been plotted on the map for you and you are advised to follow it.
 You are ultimately responsible for your own route choice however, so are free to choose an alternative (so long as all peaks are visited in the correct order and you check in at all checkpoints and feed stations).
-Any areas marked out of bounds must be avoided.
-Entry into these areas will result in disqualification.
+Any areas marked out of bounds must be avoided and uncrossable boundaries must not crossed.
+Failure to comply will result in disqualification.

 Competitors may carry their own maps in addition to (not instead of!) the issued one.